 Rathi, Rana, Bharti, Mathur and Yadav fined for breaching DPL Code of Conduct

-Digvesh Rathi, Nitish Rana, Aman Bharti, Sumit Mathur and Krish Yadav have been fined for breaching the Code of Conduct during the ongoing Delhi...
+New Delhi: Digvesh Rathi, Nitish Rana, Aman Bharti, Sumit Mathur and Krish Yadav have been fined for breaching the Code of Conduct during the ongoing...

 The incidents leading to the five players being fined happened during the Eliminator clash at the Arun Jaitley Stadium on Friday evening.
 The flashpoint began when Rathi, midway through his bowling action, chose not to release the ball, prompting Rana to bring out an attempted sweep in response.